Git

 member.png

 Another form of group work through version control you may encounter in the department is forking.
 This is generally done when you come across a project that you have not worked directly on but would like to make an addition to.
-Instructors may choose to create a project where they ask you to fork from their own repository and grade work submitted to your own copy of the master repository they create.
+Instructors may choose to create a project where they ask you to fork from their own repository and grade work submitted to your own copy of the main repository they create.
 The process of forking is really powerful and probably the one that gets confused over the most.
 Let’s go through the process beginning to end of a team on GitLab called groupteamthing creating a repository for a project and user billieSmith coming across something they want to change.

 2. billieSmith clones their forked repository to their working machine.
 This happens on the GitLab website and the fork button is found underneath the name of the project you want to change.